 6.1 General

-According to the definition of the basic installation of ccx from Section 1.2, the external solvers SPOOLES and ARPACK will be installed.
+According to the definition of the basic installation of ccx from Section 1.2, the external solvers SPOOLES (SParse Object Oriented Linear Equations Solver) and ARPACK (ARnoldi PACKAGE) will be installed (cf. also Section 2.4 for details).